 PSD2 - Strong Customer Authentication (SCA)

-14th of September is the deadline for the implementation of Strong Customer Authentication (SCA) for debit and credit card transactions.
-This is part of the Second Payment Services Directive (PSD2) about which we have previously written to you.
-While delays have been agreed for certain aspects of SCA under current provisions Cardholders will still need to input their PIN either after every five contactless transactions or if the total value of contactless transactions exceeds 150 euro since they last used a PIN from the 14th of September.
+September 14, 2019 was the deadline for the implementation of Strong Customer Authentication (SCA) for debit and credit card transactions.
+While the implementation of certain aspects of SCA has been deferred until the end of 2020 under current regulations, cardholders at the point of sale (POS) must enter their PIN either after every five contactless transactions or if the total value of contactless transactions exceeds 150 euros.

-A quick and helpful overview of how to operate your terminal can be found here:
+You can find a quick and helpful overview of how to operate your terminal here:

 Questions & Answers

-Cardholders should be prompted to input their PIN after every five contactless transactions or if they have made 150 euro of contactless transactions since they last inputted their PIN.
+Cardholders should be asked to enter their PIN after every five contactless transactions or if they have made contactless transactions worth a total of 150 euros since the last time they entered their PIN.

 No. We expect issuers to rollout new cards (with the counting feature) as existing cards expire.
 This may take some months or years to replace every card in the market.